Okay, so this is going to be one of those weird blog posts.

-The note-taking test: When someone consumes your online content, how many times will your typical reader/reader/watcher have to take a short break to make a note of a specific piece of useful information (a “caffè latte”)?
+The test: When someone consumes your online content, how many times will your typical reader/reader/watcher have to take a short break to make a note of a specific piece of useful information (a “caffè latte”)?

 So why, then, are we so thirsty for those creamy little nuggets of information?

 - I would also recommend listening to Tim Ferriss fascinating conversation Derek Sivers, another one of my favourite episodes.

 - It’s like how those little red social media notifications prime our behaviour into submission.